splitio/javascript-sync-tools/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/splitsoftware.svg?style=social&label=Follow&maxAge=1529000)](https://twitter.com/intent/follow?screen_name=splitsoftware)

 ## Compatibility
+Split Synchronizer supports:
-Split Synchronizer supports Node version 14 or higher.
+- Node version 12 or higher to execute the CLI.
+- Node 8 or higher to import the package as dependency.

 ## Getting started
 Below is a simple example that describes the execution or instantiation of Split NodeJS Synchronizer: